-- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK - obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK - obtaining a letter (via the applicant) from the professional regulating authority (this is often the Department/Ministry of Education, but varies across the world) in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
 Applicants can find contact details of regulatory bodies in the EU/EEA and Switzerland on the Regulated Professional Database.
 Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body.